Outlier detection with Boxplots¶

 Outliers: drop them or not¶

 Most parametric statistics, like means, standard deviations, and correlations, and every statistic based on these, are highly sensitive to outliers.
 Despite this, it is not acceptable to drop an observation just because it is an outlier.
-They can be legitimate observations and it's important to investigate the nature of the outlier before deciding.
+They can be legitimate observations and it's important to investigate the nature of the outlier before deciding whether to drop it or not.

-- More commonly, the outlier affects both results and assumptions.
+- DROP AND EXPLAIN WHY: More commonly, the outlier affects both results and assumptions.
 In this situation, it is not legitimate to simply drop the outlier.
 You may run the analysis both with and without it, but you should state in at least a footnote the dropping of any such data points and how the results changed.

-- If the outlier creates a significant association, you should drop the outlier and should not report any significance from your analysis.
+- DROP: If the outlier creates a significant association, you should drop it and should not report any significance from your analysis.

 Whichever approach you take, you need to know your data and your research area well.
 Try different approaches, and see which make theoretical sense.